-Generally kernels are denoted with the ACC PARALLEL directive, which allows the user to be more prescriptive than the higher level descriptive ACC KERNELS directive, which is used in ICON only for operations using Fortran array syntax.
+320 Generally kernels are denoted with the ACC PARALLEL directive, which allows the user to be more prescriptive than the higher level descriptive ACC KERNELS directive, which is used in ICON only for operations using Fortran array syntax.
 Usage of KERNELS for more complicated tasks tended to reduce performance.

-There are code divergences in the non-hydrostatic solver.
+There are code divergences differences between CPU and GPU in the non-hydrostatic solver.
 On the accelerator it is advantageous to use scalars within loops, while for the CPU frequently two-dimensional arrays perform better, see Listing ??.